DavisPL-Teaching/189c/lecture6/README.md

   + [Veridise](https://veridise.org/) blockchain verification tools

-## Verification in practice!

-## Verification tools

-In this course, we will be using Dafny, a verification-aware programming language from Microsoft Research (now developed, funded, and widely used internally at Amazon).

-Why Dafny?
+## Why Dafny?

 - It's modern (actively developed)
-- It's used in real industry applications
+- It's used in real industry applications (Microsoft, Amazon)
 - It can *cross-compile* to other languages: such as C#, Go, Python, Java, and JavaScript.
 - It has a good IDE (VSCode extension)

-Verification tools for popular programming languages:
+## Verification tools for popular programming languages:

 - [CMBC](https://www.cprover.org/cbmc/) for C and C++
   [CPROVER manual](https://www.cprover.org/cprover-manual/)